LPS students who want to travel to conferences can get their trip funded via the Student Travel and Research (STAR) Fund.

 LPS students can take part in the 3+3 program, which enables them to earn their undergraduate degree in LPS, and their law degree from Drake University's Law School, in six years instead of seven.
 In the 3+3 program, Drake LPS majors can count 2 LAW courses, taken in their junior year or during 1L, towards their LPS graduation requirements.

-Drake LPS majors engage in experiential and service learning in many of their LPS designated courses; they also sign up for service learning through the Office of Service Learning, and by engaging in service learning during study abroad.
+Drake LPS majors engage in experiential and service learning in many of their LPS designated courses; they also sign up for service learning through The Office of Community Engaged Learning & Service, and by engaging in service learning during study abroad.

 LPS students can take advantage of several opportunities to enrich their undergraduate education, and transition into post-graduate life.
 Drake University Global Engagement offers many programs that promote global thinking and intercultural engagement.
-Many of our students study abroad with guidance from Drake International; they engage in J-Term and May Term study with Drake faculty traveling to places like New York City, Uganda, South Africa, the Galapagos Islands, and Egypt.
+Many of our students study abroad for a semester or participate in a J-Term travel seminar to places like New York City, Uganda, South Africa, the Galapagos Islands, and Egypt.
 After graduation, students can spend a year living and working abroad through the Working Worldwide program